Ultimate List of Best things to do in Chicago, United States

 Recommended by Halef from The Round The World Guys

-Medal Of The Chicago Marathon
+Medal of the Chicago Marathon

 If you are an avid runner, especially in long-distance races, then no doubt you’ve heard of the Chicago Marathon, one of the most celebrated running races on Earth.